escodebar/trainings/slides.md

 Notes:
 Take a look at the graph in the comic:
-* It is a directed graph.
+* It is a directed graph
-* No number appears twice.
+* No number appears twice
-* There are no loops
+* There are no loops... it could be a valid graph of a Git repository.
-...it could be a valid graph of a Git repository.
+* Each node in the comic could correspond to a commit

-* Each node in the commit could correspond to a commit
+* No matter where you start, if you follow the arrows, you'll always finish at one!

-* Let's build such a tree
+Let's build such a graph!

 ---